mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Sinh Huynh, Rajesh Krishna Balan, JeongGil Ko, and Youngki Lee.
 2019.
 VitaMon: measuring heart rate variability using smartphone front camera.
 In Proceedings of the 17th Conference on Embedded Networked Sensor Systems (SenSys ’19).
 Association for Computing Machinery, New York, NY, USA, 1–14.
 DOI:https://doi.org/10.1145/3356250.3360036
   - [link](https://docs.google.com/presentation/d/1w3h0b1xqa4SBKISvUv4Yu_9kmAxiyG8j15_vwC9TEHI/edit?usp=sharing)

-1. Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
-"Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).
-  - Knowledge distillation
-  - Distillation and the effect of temperature.
-    - section 2 and 2.1 are important
-  - Training small network to mimic the large network.
-  - Train small network to learn the features and logits of the large network.
-  - Softmax, temperature and the MSE with the prediction
-  - Experimented with MNIST, speech and Specialist models.

 1. Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
 "Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).